Atri-Labs/framework-docs/docs/getting-started/installation/install_prereqs.md

 ---
 title: Install Prerequisites
-description: Prerequisities to satisfy before getting started with Atri Framework
+description: Prerequisites to satisfy before getting started with Atri Framework
 ---
-Before we get started with the framework, please ensure that you satisfy the following prerequisities.
+Before we get started with the framework, please ensure that you satisfy the following prerequisites.

 :::note
 Use CMD instead of Git Bash / Powershell in Windows.